Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, please see our disclosure.

-Like most tourist destinations on the beach, places to stay in Mazunte tend towards the pricey side.
-There are not a lot of hostels in Mazunte and most are located in town without an ocean view or much of a breeze.
+Like most tourist destinations on the beach, accommodations in Mazunte tend towards the pricey side.
+While hostels in Mazunte have increased, most are located in town without an ocean view or much of a breeze.

 Several accommodations are also set in the mountains behind the town.
-The result is often amazing ocean views (from a distance) mixed with a potentially strenuous hike there and back.
-It all depends on what you’re looking for.
+The result is often amazing ocean views from a distance and a strenuous hike there and back.
+The best place to stay in Mazunte will depend on what you’re looking for.

 Considering that you’re at the beach, it’s the perfect time to splurge if you can.
 I’ve included a variety of places to stay in Mazunte below.